Glut of Nigerian crude swells as virus cuts demand

 "At $30 a barrel they just want money," one said.

-(Reporting by Alex Lawler; editing by Barbara Lewis) ((alex.lawler@thomsonreuters.com)) Keywords: NIGERIA OIL/GLUT (PIX)
+(Reporting by Alex Lawler; editing by Barbara Lewis) ((alex.lawler@thomsonreuters.com)) Keywords: NIGERIA OIL/GLUT (UPDATE 1, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.